falcon2212/OrthogonalRangeSearching/readme.txt

-This folder contains implementation of two data structures for efficient range searching:
+This folder contains implementation of data structures for efficient range searching:
- 1) bst for 1d range searching
+ 1) bst for one-dimensional range searching.
- 2) 2-dimensional range trees for orthogonal range searching
+ 2) two-dimensional range trees for orthogonal range searching.
- 2) 2-dimensional range trees for orthogonal range searching with fractional cascading
+ 3) two-dimensional range trees for orthogonal range searching with fractional cascading.
+ 4) two-dimensional KD tree for orthogonal range searching.
+The folder also contains the '.py' files that describe the implementation of GUI, GUI was designed to let the user selcect arbitrary points on the canvas and select arbitrary query rectangles, and view the output of range query.
- 3) 2-dimensional KD tree for orthogonal range searching The '.h' files contain the design of the implementation as in function definitions and their signature, '.cpp' files contain the actual implementation of the code.
+The '.h' files contain the design of the implementation as in the function definitions and their signature, '.cpp' files contain the actual implementation of the functions.

 Code for representing data is in - "data.h" and "data.cpp" Code for one dimensional bst is in - "bst.h" and "bst.cpp"